 Foremans Tree Specialists Ltd’s arborists boast extensive knowledge in arboriculture and have undergone either NPTC or LANTRA training.
 They also have a real passion for ecology, conservation and the environment as a whole.
 Our staff members care about preserving trees, and with that in mind, always try to balance your goals with what’s best for your tree’s long-term health.

-As conscientious tree surgeons, we also recognise the associations and risks of inferior pruning methods and second-rate tree surgery.
+As conscientious tree surgeons, we recognise the associations and risks of inferior pruning methods and second-rate tree surgery.
 Our deep knowledge of arboriculture encourages our staff to work to the highest standard, and we carry out all tasks using British Standard guidelines for tree work BS3998:2010.

 Tree work is dangerous, so we take every precaution to protect our staff, public, and property.
 Besides having £10 employers and £10 public liability insurance, our team also follows strict health and safety protocols, utilising the latest tree surgery practices and equipment.

-Foremans Tree Specialists Ltd check all trees' status at the point of quotation, and if you instruct us to complete out the work, we can even make the application on your behalf.
-Our team has a vast deal of experience in the application process and an excellent history of getting applications approved.
+Foremans Tree Specialists Ltd check all trees’ status at the point of quotation, and if you instruct us to complete the work, we can even make the application on your behalf.
+Our team has vast experience in the application process and an excellent history of getting applications approved.
 We also offer to submit TPO applications as a standalone service if you wish to use another contractor.

-Foremans Tree Specialists Ltd are a professional team of skilful tree arborists and tree surgeons who frequently work in the Chichester area.
+Foremans Tree Specialists Ltd are a professional team of skilful arborists and tree surgeons who frequently work in the Chichester area.
 We provide an assorted variety of tree surgeon services purveying to any arboricultural requirement.
 Our workforce comprises fully trained, experienced climbers and grounds persons who can s tackle any tree-related task safely and efficiently.
 If you require tree surgery in Chichester, West Sussex, Surrey or across the South-East, contact Foremans Tree Specialists Ltd today, and we will gladly help in any way we can.

 Do you require tree felling and or tree removal in Chichester?
 Foremans Tree Specialists Ltd’s team has the knowledge, tools and training to fell trees of every shape and size in the most testing locations.
 The quickest and safest way to fell a tree, if space allows, is to “straight fell” it in its entirety.
 With that in mind, there is seldom space for straight felling in built-up areas, so most trees need to be climbed and dismantled in sections.
 Our professional arborists use a mixture of precision cuts and freefall techniques and recognised rigging and lowering systems to safely and efficiently dismantle the tree.

-Any tree pruning service's initial stage should be an in-depth assessment conducted by a qualified tree surgeon.
-Our NPTC or LANTRA trained arborists will make necessary considerations for the trees' size, shape, species, age and health before recommending any tree work or maintenance schedule.
-We complete every tree pruning task to the highest standard using the "BS3998" (British Standard guidelines for tree work).
+Any tree pruning service’s initial stage should be an in-depth assessment conducted by a qualified tree surgeon.
+Our NPTC or LANTRA-trained arborists will make necessary considerations for the trees’ size, shape, species, age and health before recommending any tree work or maintenance schedule.
+We complete every tree pruning task to the highest standard using the “BS3998” (British Standard guidelines for tree work).